CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

     ![](media/ex1-dockerimages.png)

-1. Now login to ACR using the below commands, please update the Suffix and ACR password value in the belwo command.
+1. Now login to ACR using the below commands, please update the Suffix and ACR password value in the below command.
 You should be able to see that output as below in the screenshot.

     ```
     docker login contosotradersacr[SUFFIX].azurecr.io -u contosotradersacr[SUFFIX] -p [password]